TREASURIES-Hopes for a stimulus bill drive yields higher

 By Kate Duguid

-Treasury Secretary Steven Mnuchin and U.S. House of Representatives Speaker Nancy Pelosi both expressed hopes for a breakthrough in talks over the relief package.
-The House is slated to vote on a new $2.2 trillion Democratic coronavirus bill late Wednesday.
+U.S. Treasury Secretary Steven Mnuchin on Wednesday said talks with House of Representatives Speaker Nancy Pelosi on coronavirus relief legislation had made progress, though no deal was reached.
+The House is slated to vote on a new $2.2 trillion Democratic relief bill late on Wednesday.

-Anticipation for a bill drove risk assets higher - the three major U.S. stock indexes were all up over 1% on the day - and prices on safe-havens like Treasury bonds lower.
+Anticipation for a bill drove risk assets higher and prices on safe-havens like Treasury bonds lower.

 "That's really where the stock market caught a bid and the bond market started cratering: on the news of some sort of potential for a deal," said Ellis Phifer, market strategist at Raymond James.